AmroAl-Wageei/AmroAl-Wageei/README.md

 <br />

-hi, i'm Amro Al - Wageei , I’m currently learning in Orange Coding Academy As a Full-Stack Web Developer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+hi, i'm Amro Al - Wageei , As a passionate #front-end-developer, I constantly strive to improve my skills and stay up-to-date with the latest trends and technologies.
+I love bringing ideas to life through clean and elegant interfaces, and I am always up for a new challenge.
+With a strong work ethic and a commitment to continuous improvement, I am driven to succeed and make a positive impact on any team I work with.

-i am also an  I’m interested in Web Development and Quality Assurance.
+In addition to my expertise in front-end development, I also have experience in backend technologies such as PHP and Laravel, allowing me to create full-stack applications with seamless functionality.

 <a href="https://github.com/Bouaskaoun">